 3. Technology Integration

-Improvement of processes allows you to utilize software and applications that align best with organizational requirements, from data entry to employee collaboration tools.
+Improvement of processes allows you to utilize software applications that align best with organizational requirements, from data entry to employee collaboration tools.
 An HR software can help in addressing your recurring HR issues.
 This will allow you to focus on core processes to achieve important goals.

 4. Improves the Quality of Work

 When technology is integrated into the business process, employees won’t have to worry about trivial tasks that can be repetitive and take too much time.
 Their knowledge is utilized on more pressing tasks that they can focus on more, thus improving their performance, and to some extent, employee satisfaction.

 Process management and prioritization also allow for better transparency, because there is visibility on the way the organization operates, how data is produced and consumed, what the resulting products and services are, where customer interfaces exist, and what the organizational risks are.

 This also gives way to an improved quality of decision-making, as it helps contextualize the decisions in light of their impact on company operations.

 Organizations handle a lot of projects and programs, and sometimes, it can be hard to match them to strategic objectives.
 However, simply ensuring that the most critical ones are fully aligned with the objectives will already be of significant help to your company.